Quantitative Economics II

 Indicative content

-1. Dynamic economic measures, economic growth, business cycles and inflation.
+1. Dynamic economic measures, economic growth, business cycles and inflation

-2. Growth theory.
+2. Growth theory

-3. Convergence and steady growth.
+3. Convergence and steady growth

-4. Search model.
+4. Search model

-5. Real business cycle model RBC.
+5. Real business cycle model RBC

-6. Small open economy RBC model (SOE RBC).
+6. Small open economy models

-7. Dynamic general equilibrium model (DGE).
+7. Dynamic general equilibrium model of a monetary economy (DGE)

 Support literature